Gaza destruction comes under forensic lens in Amnesty report

 “...the IDF (Israeli Defense Forces) ... conducts all its operations in accordance with international law,” the statement said.
 “Alleged incidents occurring in Rafah during the time period covered by the report are under examination by the IDF General Staff Fact-Finding Assessment Mechanism,” it added.

-Using architectural techniques such as 3D modeling and two-point perspective, Forensic Architecture researchers were able to verify the time and location of numerous missile and tank strikes.
+Using architectural techniques such as 3D modelling and two-point perspective, Forensic Architecture researchers were able to verify the time and location of numerous missile and tank strikes.

 “What is distinct about the 2014 conflict in Gaza, is that most testimony is not happening after the fact, but on the spot, real time record of what is happening ...
 Palestinians taking photographs or videos of what happens next to them and uploading them online,” said Eyal Weizman from Forensic Architecture.